 Hyderabad City Crafts Tour

 This full-day tour offered by Hyderabad Magic will take you to explore the traditional arts and crafts of the city.
-You'll get to visit the home of a family who are all engaged in ikat, block printing and screen printing; a handloom unit that's reviving dying brocade techniques such as himroo, mashru, paithani and jamavar; and an embroidery unit and lac bangle making unit near the Charminar.
+You'll get to visit the home of a family who are engaged in ikat, block print, ng and screen printing; a handloom unit that's reviving dying brocade techniques such as himroo, mashru, paithani and jamavar; and an embroidery unit and lac bangle making unit near the Charminar.
 Other options are a bidri (metal handicraft) workshop and a basket makers' colony.
 There are plenty of opportunities for shopping.
 Breakaway also offers this Woven Trails Through Hyderabad day tour.

 08 of 09